Three Billion

-More than three billion people use LPG
+More than three billion people use Liquid Gas

-Global LPG consumption exceeds 300 million tonnes
+Global Liquid Gas consumption exceeds 300 million tonnes

 Documentary